Normalised Degree Variance: Experiments

 \subsection{Validity and stability with respect to network size of normalisation approaches}

 Counter examples for the previously proposed normalisations are not difficult to come by.
-To demonstrate this we shall consider values for quasi-star graphs, quasi-complete graphs, weighted Erd\"os-R\'enyi random graphs \cite{Erdos1959} and weighted random geometric graphs \cite{Dall2002}, and EEG networks of size $n=16,32,64$ and $128$.
+To demonstrate this we shall consider values for quasi-star graphs, quasi-complete graphs, weighted ER random graphs \cite{Erdos1959}, weighted random geometric graphs \cite{Dall2002}, scale-free networks \cite{Barabasi1999}, random hierarchy models \cite{Smith2017} and Electroencephalogram (EEG) networks of size $n=16,32,64$ and $128$.

+For the ER random graphs and random geometric graphs, 100 realisations were generated for each network size and results averaged.
+The scale-free networks were chosen at three densities for each network size.
+Scale-free graphs of density 12.5\% were obtained by selecting 12.5\% of nodes as the core subgraph and the average degree of additional nodes as $6.25\%n$.
+Graphs of density roughly 25\% were obtained by selecting 25\% of nodes as the core subgraph and the average degree of additional nodes as $12.5\%n$.
+Graphs of density roughly 37.5\% were obtained by selecting 37.5\% of nodes as the core subgraph and the average degree of additional nodes as $25\%n$.
+For each, 100 networks were generated and results averaged.

+Random hierarchy models generate networks with hierarchical degree structure determined by three parameters: the number of hierarchical levels, the strength of separation of levels and the probability that a node exists in a given level \cite{Smith2017}.
+In our case, the strength parameter was randomly selected between 0.05 and 0.5-- in steps of 0.05-- and with hierarchical levels randomly selected from 2 to 5, while the level probability distribution was fixed as a geometric distribution with probability 0.6.
+For each, 1000 networks were generated (due to greater variability of topologies than other models) and results averaged.

 The EEG networks are derived from a 129 node EEG eyes open dataset.
 This is available online under an Open Database License via the Neurophysiological Biomarker Toolbox tutorial \cite{NBT}.
 It consists of data for 16 volunteers.
 We have previously used the data for which full processing details can be found in \cite{Smith2017b}.
 Weighted connectivity adjacency matrices were computed using the phase-lag index (PLI) \cite{Stam2007}.
 To get a network of size $n$ from these EEG networks, $n$ electrodes were chosen at random 100 times and results averaged.